helgefmi/mm3hack/README.md

 - Clear counter after each boss in refights.

-- Fix problems in the end of Gemini stage.

 - Skip cutscenes (can end the stage soon after he jumps into the air in Robot Master's for example).

 - Teleport within stages, similar to lttphack.